hsujeremy/tiramisu/README.md

 # Tiramisu

-Tiramisu is a lightweight event streaming platform designed for producers to easily stream records.
+Tiramisu is a lightweight event streaming engine that supports concurrent clients and ACID transactions while providing simple external API.

 Why is this system called Tiramisu?
 I guess it sounds cool and is one of my favorite desserts.
 And it also rhymes with my name!